Anime events have spread all around the world with conventions, held all around the world.

 If you’ve ever seen concert footage online of one of your favorite anime openings being performed live in a giant stadium, it could very well be from Anisama.

-Get those tickets while you can and seriously, go to one of these, there’s nothing like hearing anisong live.
+Get those tickets while you can. and seriously, go to one of these, there’s nothing like hearing anisong live.

-Tokyo Game Show
+Tokyo Game Show (TGS)

-Business exclusive day: 9/12-13/2019
+Business exclusive day: TBA

-Public day: 9/14-15/2019
+Public day: TBA

 Note: These events are held every year.
-For more anime events, click here.